 But the self-described “do-er” sprang into action.
-Over the next six days, she met with medical oncologist, Wei Bai, MD, as well as breast surgeon David Faddis, MD, of the Samaritan Cancer Program.
+Over the next six days, she met with a medical oncologist, as well as breast surgeon David Faddis, MD, of the Samaritan Cancer Program.

 She received her official diagnosis and treatment plan, starting with genetic testing to determine which chemotherapy drugs and ongoing medications would best shrink her stage III cancer.
 The tumor was six centimeters in diameter, and it had spread to three nearby lymph nodes.